DrStef/Bearing-Fault-Early-Detection-with-Custom-DSP-Features_v01/README.md

 - Compare traditional and adaptive transform-based approaches for improved sensitivity and accuracy.
 - Provide reproducible code for researchers and practitioners in mechanical engineering and machine learning.

+#### Scope of this Work

+The NASA IMS Bearing dataset is known for strong **cross-bearing vibration transmission**: a fault on one bearing (e.g. Bearing 1) is clearly visible in the accelerometers mounted on the other three bearings.
+This phenomenon is well documented in the literature (e.g. Soualhi et al., 2014; Mahamad et al., 2010) and was also observed in our own experiments.

+**Despite this interesting property, the present study deliberately focuses exclusively on Bearing 1 (channel 1)** for the following reasons:
+- Bearing 1 exhibits the most complete and well-characterized run-to-failure trajectory in the dataset (test 2).
+- It is the most commonly used as the reference case in the prognostics community, allowing direct comparison with hundreds of published works.
+- Concentrating on a single sensor simplifies the analysis and highlights the performance of the proposed method without relying on multi-sensor fusion.

+Future work may extend the approach to multi-channel or cross-bearing detection.

 ## Methods

 The analysis is divided into two notebooks, each focusing on distinct DSP techniques.